Ultrafast Electron Temperature Dynamics in Spintronic Terahertz Emitters Studied by Optical-Pump Terahertz-Probe Spectroscopy: Results and discussion

 In Figure~\ref{fig:waveform_decay_zoom}a, we observe a rapid initial drop, followed by a slower exponential decay with a time constant of $\sim$\SI{50}{ps}.
 The exponential decay after the rapid initial drop is illustrated in the logarithmic plot in the inset of figure~\ref{fig:waveform_decay_zoom}a where a linear behavior is visible.
-In the first \SI{30}{ps} (Figure~\ref{fig:waveform_decay_zoom}b), we observe oscillations on a timescale of $\sim$\SI{5}{ps}, superimposed on the slow decay.
-This corresponds to the transit time of the optical pump pulse through \SI{1}{mm} of sapphire (refractive index at \SI{800}{nm} $n_\text{sapphire} = 1.7$)~\cite{thomas_frequency_1998}.
-It is therefore likely that these oscillations originate from multiple reflections in the sapphire substrate, as illustrated in the inset in Figure~\ref{fig:waveform_decay_zoom}b.
+In the first \SI{30}{ps} (Figure~4b), we observe oscillations on a timescale of $\sim$\SI{5}{ps}, superimposed on the slow decay.
+The origin of these oscillations are multi-pulse excitations, as a result of multiple reflections in the sapphire substrate of the STE.
+Given the thickness of the sapphire substrate of \SI{0.5}{mm} and the refractive index of sapphire~\cite{thomas_frequency_1998} at \SI{800}{nm}, $n_\text{sapphire} = 1.7$, the time delay of a pulse traveling through the sapphire substrate for one round trip due to reflections is $t=\frac{2\cdot\SI{0.5}{mm}}{c/n_\text{sapphire}}\approx\SI{5.67}{ps}$.
+This matches very well with the observed dynamics of the oscillations.
+It is therefore likely that these oscillations originate from multiple reflections in the sapphire substrate, as illustrated in the inset in Figure~4b.

 To understand the different timescales of the observed change in transmission, we consider the sequence of interactions occurring in magnetic materials after excitation by a femtosecond laser pulse.
 First, the energy of the optical pulse is absorbed by electrons, forcing the system out of equilibrium~{\cite{bigot_coherent_2009}}.
 The electrons rapidly relax into hot thermalized populations on timescales below 100~fs~{\cite{bigot_coherent_2009}}.
 These dynamics are faster than the duration of the probing terahertz pulse and are therefore not resolved in our measurements.
-However, they are responsible for the abrupt increase in amplitude seen in Figure~3b at pump–probe delays shorter than 1\,ps.
+However, they are responsible for the abrupt increase in amplitude seen in Figure~4b at pump–probe delays shorter than 1\,ps.
 Subsequently, electron–phonon coupling becomes dominant.
-This interaction occurs over a few picoseconds and gives rise to the fast decay observed in Figure~3b within the first 5~ps after excitation.
+This interaction occurs over a few picoseconds and gives rise to the fast decay observed in Figure~4b within the first 5~ps after excitation.
 At this point, the electron and phonon systems have reached thermal equilibrium.
 The subsequent dynamics involve heat dissipation from the pump spot into the surrounding system.